sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 I wouldn't say we were stuck again - we were constantly shipping new features and improvements.
 But it also started dawning on us that maybe we've exhausted one idea.
-Tweaking wouldn't get us out of this, nor a sledgehammer.
+Tweaking wouldn't get us out of this, nor would a sledgehammer.
 But maybe if we look at it from a different angle?
-What if instead of requiring users say what should happen to produce a campaign, we switch to a _declarative_ model and let them describe what the campaign should like in a YAML file?
+What if, instead of requiring users to say what should happen to produce a campaign, we switch to a _declarative_ model and let them describe what the campaign should like in a YAML file?